SYK-08/erg/README.md

 3. Functional & Object-oriented

     Erg is a pure object-oriented language.
 Everything is an object; types, functions, and operators are all objects.
 On the other hand, Erg is also a functional language.
-    Erg requires some kinds of markers to be placed on code that causes side effects or changes internal state, which can localize the complexity of code.
+    Erg requires some kinds of markers to be placed on code that cause side effects or change the internal state, which can localize the complexity of code.
 This will greatly improve the maintainability of your code.

     ```python
     # Functional style (immutable), same as `sorted(list)` in Python